 • are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future

-- Lessons which upon prior knowledge and a progression of skills to ensure all children have a secure understanding and knowledge of key science concepts
+- Learn Science through lessons which build upon prior knowledge though a progression of skills to ensure all children have a secure understanding and knowledge of key science concepts.

-- Promoting investigation and enquiry through questioning and exposure to practical experiments
+- Develop skills to be able to investigate concepts through questioning and exposure to practical experiments

-- Developing aspirational learners with an awareness of the key role that science plays within our community and the world and the opportunities that this creates for future careers
+- Develop as aspirational learners who have an awareness of the key role that science plays within our community and the world and the opportunities that this creates for future careers

-- Ask and answer questions surrounding a range of different areas of science
+- The planning of activities where children can ask and answer questions surrounding a range of different areas of science

-- Inspire and excite our children through engaging practical sessions which are enriched with visits and visitors
+- Inspiring and exciting our children with engaging practical sessions which are enriched with visits and visitors

-- Opportunities for outdoor learning to create meaningful experiences within the natural environment
+- Giving children opportunities for outdoor learning to create meaningful experiences within the natural environment

-- Science days throughout the year to encourage deeper investigation and promote curiosity
+- The planning of Science days throughout the year to encourage deeper investigation and promote curiosity

 - A focus on developing children’s scientific vocabulary to support them to explain what is occurring, predict how things will behave, and analyse causes